project-oak/oak/docs/CONTRIBUTING.md

 ## Style Guide

+Before submitting your PR, we ask you to run `./scripts/runner format`, which formats code & docs according to our style guide.

 ### Rust

 - Make sure code is [`cargo clippy`](https://crates.io/crates/clippy) clean.
-- Use the `./scripts/runner format` command to keep Rust code formatted consistently, according to our [`rustfmt` configuration](/.rustfmt.toml).
 - Use the [`scripts/check_docs`](/scripts/check_docs) script to check for warnings from
   [`cargo doc`](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) and